 People have used sage leaves to rub onto their teeth for whitening effects and as a mouthwash for centuries.
 Brushing one’s teeth with a drop of sage oil added to the toothpaste has been found to strengthen gums.

 To cool down

-Sage, may help calm excesses in the body, a simple tea or infusion of sage leaves can cool the body down.
+Sage may help calm excesses in the body, a simple tea or infusion of sage leaves can cool the body down.
 It is an excellent and effective option for women suffering from hot flush symptoms due to menopause.
 Sage may also help reduce sweating, making it a useful herb to try if you are naturally inclined to produce a lot of perspiration.

-For the hair
+For the hair and scalp

-The ancient Egyptians used sage as a tonic for the brain as did Chinese tradition.
-Chinese traders are recorded trading tea for sage.
-The ancient Romans and Greeks used sage for snake bites and in medieval times it was used for colds, fevers, epilepsy, constipation and mouthwash (records show that sage was used in Crete in 1600 BC to clear throat inflammation).
+The ancient Egyptians and ancient Chinese used sage to improve brain function.
+The ancient Romans and Greeks used sage for snake bites.
+In Medieval times, sage was considered a 'panacea' or a 'cure-all', and it was cultivated in monastery gardens to be used for colds, fevers, epilepsy, constipation and mouthwash.
+Records show that sage was used in Crete as early as 1600 BC to clear throat inflammation.

 From the founder: “I used Sage in the Achooo Blend because it is my father’s favorite herb.
 He used to boil it for at least half an hour every day so the whole house did smell like a garden.
 I thought it would be better to mix it with Mint, Lemon Verbena and Marjoram to cut the bitterness, since most people are not used to drinking it plain.
 I wanted to offer a strong tea for winter colds.”